 If Weight Loss Isn’t Your Main Goal…

 If you’re fasting for the sake of health and longevity, focus on eating real foods.
 If it wasn’t food 100 years ago, it’s not food today!
 So steer clear of processed, packaged foods, and read labels to avoid the hidden trap of added sugars.
 It’s all about a balance of proteins, healthy fats, and veggies.
 When you indulge in these real foods, you’ll automatically control your intake of those sneaky carbohydrates.

 Step 8: Try 24-Hour Fasting One Day a Week

 Don’t psych yourself out over the 24-hour fast.
 Once you’re comfortable with intermittent fasting, 24-hour fasting one day a week isn’t such a big leap.

-24-hour fasting is easiest to start after dinner.
-Instead of breaking your fast with lunch at 1:00, push a few more hours to break your fast with dinner and celebration.
+24-hour fasting is the easiest to start after dinner.
+Instead of breaking your fast with lunch at 1 p.m., push on for a few more hours to break your fast with dinner and celebration.

-I can tell you from personal experience fasting one day a week, that first meal after a 24-hour fast is so satisfying.
-There’s nothing else like it.
-Not to mention the fat burning and biochemical benefits of giving your body a 24-hour reset.
+I can tell you from personal experience from adding this one day a week that the first meal after a 24-hour fast is so satisfying.
+There’s nothing else like it — not to mention the fat-burning and biochemical benefits of giving your body a 24-hour reset.

 Step 9: Say ‘No’ to an Intermittent Fasting Cheat Day